 30. And the children of Dan set up for themselves the graven image, and Jonathan, the son of Gershom, the son of Moses, he and his sons, were priests for the tribe of the Danites until the day of the captivity of the land.

 31. And they set up for themselves Micah’s graven image that he made all the days the house of God was in Shiloh.

-6. So, they both sat down together and ate and drank, and then the girl’s father said to the man, “Be content, I beg you, to stay tonight and let your heart be merry.”
+6. So, they both sat down together and ate and drank, and then the girl’s father said to the man, “Be content, I pray you, to stay tonight and let your heart be merry.”

 7. And the man rose up to leave, but his father-in-law urged him.
 So, he sat down and stayed there that night.

 9. Then the man rose up to go, he and his concubine and his servant, but his father-in-law, the girl’s father, said to him, “Behold now, the day is fading away to evening.
-Stay here tonight, I beg you.
+Stay here tonight, I pray you.
 Behold, the day is drawing to a close.
-Send the night here and let your heart be merry.
+Spend the night here and let your heart be merry.
 Then you can get up early tomorrow for your journey and go to your tent.”